PRoryCallahan/PRoryCallahan.github.io/_posts/2020-07-07-Launching-Mikrotata.md

 author: Patrick R. Callahan
 ---

-I was spinning my wheels on _the big project_ so I took a minute this afternoon to wrap up edits on [Mikrotata](https://github.com/PRoryCallahan/Mikrotata), my Classics-oriented take on minimal Jekyll theme.
+I was spinning my wheels on _the big project_ so I took a minute this afternoon to wrap up edits on [Mikrotata](https://github.com/PRoryCallahan/Mikrotata), my Classics-oriented take on a minimal Jekyll theme.

 To my knowledge there is no Jekyll theme currently deployed with this kind of Classics and other language support without a whole lot of other bells and whistles that make it unwieldy or aesthetically displeasing.
 Maybe that is because there is no audience for it, but having tried to transition from a traditional training in Classics to a more digital-oriented approach to Classics I think I at least would have found something like this useful.